renzomrtn/renzomrtn/README.md

 <br/>

 ## 🚀 About Me
-👩‍💻 I'm currently working on anything that comes into my mind
+- 👩‍💻 I'm currently working on anything that comes into my mind

-🧠 I'm currently learning more about Java
+- 🧠 I'm currently learning more about Java

 <br/>

 ## ⚡ Interests
+- Not Coding
 - Web Development
 - Cybersecurity